Managing SNMP

 Using the CLI to Configure SNMP on a Specific Switch

 • When using the config-switch submode for a specific switch, configuration changes, including SNMP, do not affect the Controller or other switches.
-Otherwise, the configuration is very similar to configuring SNMP in config mode at the Controller level.
+Otherwise, the configuration is similar to configuring SNMP in config mode at the Controller level.

 controller-1(config)# snmp-server enable traps